Configuration

 schema_only | bool | false | Create schema objects only.
 Skip data COPY. |

-data_only | bool | false | Load data into an existing schema, then reset sequences.
+data_only | bool | false | Load data into an existing schema, then advance existing sequences with setval.
 Requires the target role to disable and re-enable triggers on the selected target tables during the load. |

 source_snapshot_mode | string | "none" | "none" is fastest. "single_tx" gives one consistent source snapshot on MySQL, MariaDB, and MSSQL. |